-This is the second in our series of blog posts on the road to IBC2019 that looks at the challenges that the OTT industry is currently facing when it comes to controlling the delivery of TV content across multiple CDNs.
-The previous post explored session setup in multi-CDN environments and is available here.
+This is the second in our series of blog posts that looks at the challenges that the OTT industry is currently facing when it comes to controlling the delivery of TV content across multiple CDNs.
+The previous post explored session setup in multi CDN environments and is available here.

 As indicated by the term OTT (Over The Top), video is sent over an unmanaged network, which is unlike a managed network used for IPTV where the available capacity is known from the server to the client.
 In HTTP streaming, the client decides which bitrate variant of the video to download, while the server is reduced to a delivery mechanism for the different available variants.

 When delivering high-quality TV services, it is important to have knowledge and control of the end user experience.
 This can be provided by integrating specific software in the clients.
 However, this is often cumbersome as the number of different clients available are constantly increasing, and it usually ends with sampling a subset of clients instead of sampling all of them.
 For this reason, it would be valuable if you could monitor and control video streaming at the server side and leave the clients with the simple task of presenting the video.
 In this blog, we will look into the monitoring possibilities at the server side.
 We will come back to the controlling part in a later post.